Where do domestic dogs come from? Well, scientists have been doing loads of research into how the domestic dog came to be.

 How long do dogs live for?

 The average life span for a dog is around 10 to 14 years.
-Their hearing is four times the distance of humans.
+They can hear at a distance four times that of humans.
 That’s amazing!
 So don’t say anything bad about your dog, as they’ll hear!

 If you think they can hear well, you won’t believe how well they can smell.

-Their noses have millions more scent receptors than we do so they can distinguish different smells in concentrations nearly 100 million times lower than humans can.
+Their noses have millions more scent receptors than ours, so they can distinguish different smells even in concentrations nearly 100 million times lower than humans can.

 Wow, no wonder they can smell when dinner is being cooked and come for a look.